ianepperson/lets-encrypt-linode/README.md

 To see the logged output, use `docker logs <the container id>` - which should show the service listing the old linode configuration, getting a new cert, then updating the linode configuration with a new SSL fingerprint.
 Nginx's logs are tail'd to this output as well - you should see any access the HTTP/80 server.

 Congratulations!
 Now navigate to your domain name via http (`http://my_domain.com` or whatever) and you should be immediately redirected to a valid https connection (`https://my_domain.com`).
 As long as the container is running, it will refresh the certificate every 60 days.
-Every time the container restarts, a new certificate will be generated and installed.
+Every time the container restarts the certificate will be renewed.
+To generate a new certificate or to change the domain name, stop the container, delete the `lets-encrypt-linode` volume and restart the container.

+## Volumes

+The images stores its data (`key.pem`, `cert.pem` and more) in the `/data` volume.
+The simplest usage is to create a Docker volume and mount it.
+This is reasonably secure as the data is only visible to the host `root` user and anyone who can use Docker to mount the volume.

+More complex mount solutions (and more secure volumes) are beyond the scope of this documentation.

 ## Monitoring